Banana Oatmeal Bites

 Spray 2 egg bite molds with nonstick cooking spray and then set them aside.

 Step 3: Using a fork, mash all of the ingredients together.
-Then add chocolate chips by gently folding them into the mashed banana mixture.
+Then add the chocolate chips by gently folding them into the mashed banana mixture.

 Place the egg bite molds into the pot, on top of the trivet, making sure to stagger the molds so that the cups aren’t stacked directly on top of each other.